usmanzia7864561/jobs-bi/README.md

     -  City
     -  State
     -  ZIP
-  - X Generate the Username from full surname and 3 letter from first name
+  - Generate the Username from full surname and 3 letter from first name
     - Example: Johnny Depp will have username “deppjoh”
-  - X  Logged user can add new comment
+  - Logged user can add new comment
       - Maximum length for comment is 255 characters
       - !
 Provide login and password for example user
-  - X Logged user which is Moderator can create a blogposts
+  - Logged user which is Moderator can create a blogposts
       - X Maximum length for subject on the new blog post is 64 characters
       - !
 Provide login and password for example user
   - Logged user which is Administrator can delete post or comment.
       - !
 Provide login and password for example user
-  - X Blog feed should list all posts and associated title, author, date, description, and total comments.
+  - Blog feed should list all posts and associated title, author, date, description, and total comments.
     - It should be sorted by overall number of comments.
-  - X Users can view individual blog posts in a separate page
+  - Users can view individual blog posts in a separate page
-  - X Users can view comments for a blog post
+  - Users can view comments for a blog post
-  - X When deleting the comment or blog post it should be soft-deleted and moved to the trash bin from which can be deleted permanently.
+  - When deleting the comment or blog post it should be soft-deleted and moved to the trash bin from which can be deleted permanently.
-     - X The comment or blog post older than 3 hours should be deleted automatically and put into trash bin.
+     - The comment or blog post older than 3 hours should be deleted automatically and put into trash bin.
      - Admin can restore comment or blog post
 Use Migration and Seed to create database and record.
 Database should contain at least 50k users, 1000